Trump says Taiwan should pay US for defense against China – DW – 07/17/2024

 The Taiwan Semiconductor Manufacturing Company (TSMC) and the United Microelectronics Corporation (UMC) are two of the largest producers of computer chips in the world and count tech giants like Apple among their biggest clients.

-TSMC is currently working to diversify its production geographically, including with new factories in Germany.
-But most of its production capacity remains in Taiwan.
+TSMC is currently working to diversify its production geographically, including by setting upnew factories in Germany.
+However, most of its production capacity remains in Taiwan.

 mf/rm (Reuters, AFP)